Up film review

 One day the clouds in the sky all take the shape of babies and they see that as a sign to start their family.
 Sadly, Ellie is unable to have children but their lives together are wonderful nevertheless.
 The sad reality causes them to revive their sense of adventure and they plan to travel to South America.
 They take small steps in this plan, saving their extra change daily and putting the coins in a large jar.

-Then something very poignant happens and all of us in the audience are all able to relate to it.
+Then something very poignant happens in the Up movie and all of us in the audience are all able to relate to it.
 There are several instances that create unforeseen expenses and the couple has to take a hammer to the jar, breaking it so that they could get the money when a tree falls on their house in a storm, when Carl breaks his leg and has hospital bills, etc, etc. They attempt to replenish the coins every time they are used up but they just get used up so often.
 It is difficult to save.

 So life happens and the years pass them by.
 They lead a very happy life together but will they ever get to their proposed adventure in South America?
 Ellie especially wants to see the remarkable Paradise Falls and has pictures of it.
 They replaced a mural suitable for a baby's room with a large picture of their own house situated right at Paradise Falls!
 Is that a dream that can really be realized?